inkandswitch/patchwork/README.md

 If you want to edit the OS web app:

 Run the built app locally with `pnpm preview`.
-Each time you edit the app, run `pnpm build` and then reload.
-(For some edits, `pnpm build:main` might be enough.)
+Each time you edit the OS, run `pnpm build` inside the `os` folder and then reload.

 If you edit the SDK, you probably want to run `pnpm build` on the entire monorepo.